aodn/rimrep-examples/scripts_poc-data-api/Extracting_Water_Temperature_at_Site.md

     ## $ site                <chr> "Hamelin Bay", "Flinders Bay", "Geographe Bay", "C…
     ## $ subsite             <chr> "HAMBAYFL1", "FLINDERSBAY1", "GEOBAYFL1", "COWBAYF…
     ## $ geometry            <arrw_bnr> <01, 01, 00, 00, 00, 19, e2, 58, 17, b7, c1, …
-    ## $ deployment_location <chr> "reef flat", NA, "reef flat", "reef flat", "reef f…
+    ## $ deployment_location <chr> "reef flat", "other", "reef flat", "reef flat", "r…

 ## Extracting latitude and longitude values (Option \#1)

 As explained [above](#exploring-dataset-structure), the `geometry` field is in WKB format, which we will transform into degree coordinates in the next step.
-Here, we will use the `WKB` to transform the `geometry` and then we will convert it to an `sf` object for easy data manipulation.
+Here, we will use the `readWKB` function from the `WKB` library to transform the `geometry` and then we will convert it to an `sf` object for easy data manipulation.

 ### Transforming `geometry` format